arunjohnkuruvilla/SecureDrive/README.md

 # SecureDrive

 SecureDrive brings [Google Drive](https://www.google.com/drive/) to the command line.
 Allowing faster and more secure access to the cloud from the terminal.
+Secure drive also uses AES256 encryption, OFB and salting to encrypt all data to enforce confidentiality and it uses SSL to enforce integrity.

 ## Dependencies